On the Learnability of Watermarks for Language Models: Sample complexity of watermark distillation

-We use Llama 2 7B as the teacher model and Pythia 1.4B as the student model.
-Each training sample is 256 tokens long (using the Llama 2 tokenizer).
-We fine-tune Pythia 1.4B on the watermarked samples for 1 epoch with a batch size of 64, using the same training hyperparameters in \S\ref{sec:training}.
-Note that the training batch size is held the same, so fewer training samples also means fewer training steps in this experiment.
-We compute watermark detection p-values on 200-token samples prompted from the C4 RealNewsLike dataset, as in \S\ref{sec:metrics}.
+\textbf{Experimental setup.} We use one hyperparameter setting from each watermark type: \KGW $k = 1, \gamma = 0.25, \delta = 2$, \Aar $k = 2$, and \KTH $s = 4$.
+We run \logitbased and \sampbased watermark distillation with \LlamaTwoSevenB as both the teacher and student models, using the same training procedure as in the main experiments (\S\ref{sec:training}), except with varying numbers of tokens trained on.
+We vary the number of tokens processed from roughly 5 million to 164 million, where 164 million is the number of tokens processed in the main experiments (\S\ref{sec:training}).
+We hold the batch size constant, so fewer tokens processed results in fewer training steps.
+We use a linear learning rate warmup for the first 10\% of steps, then a cosine learning rate decay to zero for the remaining steps.
+We compute watermark detection p-values of 200-token samples prompted from the C4 RealNewsLike dataset, as in \S\ref{sec:metrics}.

-Results are shown in Table \ref{tab:sample-complexity} and Figure \ref{fig:sample-complexity}.
-The results show that as the number of training samples increases, the watermark is learned more strongly, as indicated by the smaller p-values.
-However, even at small numbers of training samples, the watermark is still learned, just to a lesser degree (the p-values are still smaller than 0.5).
-Overall, we note that sample efficiency is a continuous spectrum.
-More samples are helpful for learnability but not always necessarily crucial, and sample efficiency varies across watermarking strategies and hyperparameters.
+\textbf{Results.} Results are shown in Figure~\ref{fig:sample-complexity}.
+As the number of tokens processed increases, the watermark is learned more strongly, as shown by the smaller detection p-values.
+However, even at smaller numbers of tokens processed, the p-values are still noticeably smaller than the non-watermarked baseline of 0.5, showing that the watermark is still learned, just to a lesser degree.
+Overall, sample complexity is a continuous spectrum.
+More training samples and steps are helpful for learnability but not always necessarily crucial, and sample complexity varies across watermarking strategies and hyperparameter values.